-Renal Impairment

-The postmarketing metformin-associated lactic acidosis cases primarily occurred in patients with significant renal impairment.
+Renal Impairment: The postmarketing metformin-associated lactic acidosis cases primarily occurred in patients with significant renal impairment.
 The risk of metformin accumulation and metformin-associated lactic acidosis increases with the severity of renal impairment because metformin is substantially excreted by the kidney.
 Clinical recommendations based upon the patient's renal function include [see Dosage and Administration (2.2), Clinical Pharmacology (12.3)]:

-- Before initiating JANUMET, obtain an estimated glomerular filtration rate (eGFR). - JANUMET is contraindicated in patients with an eGFR below 30 mL/min/1.73 m [see Contraindications (4)]. - JANUMET is not recommended in patients with an eGFR between 30 and less than 45 mL/min/1.73 m because these patients require a lower dosage of sitagliptin than what is available in the fixed combination JANUMET product. - Obtain an eGFR at least annually in all patients taking JANUMET.
+- Before initiating JANUMET XR, obtain an estimated glomerular filtration rate (eGFR). - JANUMET XR is contraindicated in patients with an eGFR less than 30 mL/min/1.73 m.
+Discontinue JANUMET XR if the patient's eGFR later falls below 30 mL/min/1.73 m [see Contraindications (4)]. - Initiation of JANUMET XR is not recommended in patients with eGFR between 30 and 45 mL/min/1.73 m. - In patients taking JANUMET XR whose eGFR later falls below 45 mL/min/1.73 m, assess the benefit and risk of continuing therapy. - Obtain an eGFR at least annually in all patients taking JANUMET XR.
 In patients at increased risk for the development of renal impairment (e.g., the elderly), renal function should be assessed more frequently.